flightaware/zookeepertcl/README.md

 Create the path.
 Value, if provided, is set as the value at the path else the node's value is left as null.  "-ephemeral" makes the path exist only for the life of the connection from this process in accordance with normal zookeeper behavior.
 If "-sequence" is provided, a unique monotonically increasing sequence number is appended to the pathname.

-$handle get $id $watch arrayName
+$handle get $path $watch arrayName

-Get the data at node $id.
+Get the data at node $path.
 Watch is 0 to not set up a watch and 1 to set one up.  arrayName is the name of an array to receive the stat array.

 Needs to be reworked with optional arguments as "create" has been.
+Want it to become
+$handle get $path ?-watch? ?-stat arrayName?

 $handle exists path watch statArrayName

 Return 1 if the path exists and 0 if it doesn't.  watch must be 0 or 1.  statArrayName is the name of an array to receive the status fields.

 This needs reworking with switch parameters as for "create".
+$handle exists path ?-watch? ?-stat arrayName?

 $handle get_children path watch

 Return a list of the child znodes of the given path.
+To become $handle get_children path ?-watch?

 Watch of 1 sets up a watch.
 Also needs to be an optional parameter.